notjames/cm-controlled-cicd/README.md

 # For AWS infrastructure
 * Requirements:
 ** You must already have valid AWS credentials set up and saved in your `$HOME/.aws/credentials`.
+** In a couple of the examples below, a variable is created by reading a private base64 encoded key.
+YOU DO NOT NEED TO CREATE THE KEY!
+If an error occurs because the key does not exist, you can safely ignore the error.
+The cloudformation stack create script will create a key based off the `$CLUSTER_ID`.
+In the event that you've created a stack with the same `$CLUSTER_ID`, the script will import that key to AWS.
+If the key doesn't exist, the script will have AWS create one and import it locally.
+Then the script will create a base64 encoded key from that private key minding proper permissions.

 ## Using [optctl](https://opctl.io/docs/getting-started/opctl.html)
 * `optctl` is currently the preferred method for creating these CF stacks. *NOTE* In the following example, `$CLUSTER_ID` was set as an environment variable: